jlongster/transducers.js/README.md

 A small library for generalized transformation of data.
 This provides a bunch of transformation functions that can be applied to any data structure.
 It is a direct port of Clojure's [transducers](http://blog.cognitect.com/blog/2014/8/6/transducers-are-coming) in JavaScript.
 Read more in [this post](http://jlongster.com/Transducers.js--A-JavaScript-Library-for-Transformation-of-Data).

 The algorithm behind this, explained in the above post, not only allows for it to work with any data structure (arrays, objects, iterators, immutable data structures, you name it) but it also provides better performance than other alternatives such as underscore or lodash.
 This is because there are no intermediate collections.
+See [this post](http://jlongster.com/Transducers.js-Round-2-with-Benchmarks) for benchmarks.

 ```
 npm install transducers.js